Rage (Woodward book): Content

-The book opens with a depiction of the United States' tensions with North Korea, including describing a series of personal letters between President Trump and North Korean leader Kim Jong Un.
+The book opens with a depiction of the United States' tensions with North Korea, including describing a series of personal letters between Trump and North Korean leader Kim Jong Un.
 In these letters, Kim describes his initial meeting with Trump in romantic, flowery language, calling the meeting "reminiscent of a scene from a fantasy film".
 This de-escalation of tensions came immediately following panic about the potential of nuclear war between the two powers.
-It seems clear that Woodward intended to focus on the tensions with world leaders as the focus of his book, including Trump's impeachment and his alleged collusion with Russian authorities, but it quickly becomes clear that COVID-19 "will be the biggest national security threat you [Trump] face in your presidency".
+Woodward focuses on the tensions with world leaders as the focus of his book, including Trump's impeachment and his alleged collusion with Russian authorities, while also focusing on the impact of the COVID-19 pandemic on the administration; during an interview with Trump, he said that the pandemic "will be the biggest national security threat you [Trump] face in your presidency".

 Trump told Woodward that he "wanted to always play it down" regarding the threat to the public health of Americans presented by COVID-19 despite being told that it may be five times "more deadly" than the common flu.
 Trump added: "I still like playing it down, because I don't want to create a panic."
 Rage concludes with Woodward's assessment of Trump as "the wrong man for the job."

 Reception

-Nancy Cook and Alex Thompson wrote in Politico that Trump "[believed] he could charm the man who helped take down a president and chronicled half a dozen administrations over the past half-century" but that the revelations in the book "sent the Trump White House scrambling, with aides blaming one another for the predictable fallout from injecting even more chaos into an already challenging reelection race".
+Nancy Cook and Alex Thompson wrote in Politico that Trump "[believed] he could charm the man who helped take down a president and chronicled half a dozen administrations over the past half-century" but that the revelations in the book "sent the Trump White House scrambling, with aides blaming one another for the predictable fallout from injecting even more chaos into an already challenging reelection race."

 Woodward was criticized for not revealing Trump's thoughts on the COVID-19 pandemic in the United States prior to the imminent release of the book.
 Woodward said in an interview that the book would have been able to provide more context than a news story and that "the biggest problem I had, which is always a problem with Trump, is I didn't know if it was true" and that if he "had done the story at that time about what he knew in February, that's not telling us anything we didn't know."